-The Market was then the space of neutral ground in which, under the ancient constitution of society, the members of the diffest for atonomous proprietary groups met in safety and be ght and sold unshackled by customary rule.
-Here, seems to me, the notion of a man's right to get the best price for his wares took its rise, and hence it spread over the world.
+The Market was then the space of neutral ground in which, under the ancient constitution of society, the members of the different autonomous proprietary groups met in safety and bought and sold unshackled by customary rule.
+Here, it seems to me, the notion of a man's right to get the best price for his wares took its rise, and hence it spread over the world.
 Market Law, I should here observe, has had a great fortune in legal history.
 The Jus Gentium of the Romans, though doubtless intended in part to adjust the relations of Roman citizens to a subject population, grew also in part out of commercial exigencies, and the Roman Jus Gentium was gradually sublimated into a moral theory which, among theories not laying claim to religious sanction, had no rival in the world till the ethical doctrines of Bentham made their appearance.
 If, however, I could venture to detain you with a discussion on technical law, I could easily prove that Market Law has long exercised and still exercises a dissolving and transforming influence over the very class of rules which are profoundly modifying the more rigid and archaic branches of jurisprudence.
-The Law of Personal or Movable Property tends to absorb the Law of Land or of Immovable Property, but the Law of Movable Property tends steadily to assimilate itself to the Law the Market.
-The wish to establish as law that commercially expedient is plainly visible in decisions of English courts of justice; a of legal maxims having their origin in the market (of which the rule of caveat he most significant) are growing at the exbe all others which compete with them; and there is a steady tendency in English legislation to engraft new rules, as from time to time they are developed by traders, upon the commercial law of England.
-Finally, the most recent of Indian disputes is whether native opinion admits of including in the Civil Code of the country the rule that a man who in good faith has purchased goods of another shall have them, though the seller had really no title to them and though the owner claim them.
+The Law of Personal or Movable Property tends to absorb the Law of Land or of Immovable Property, but the Law of Movable Property tends steadily to assimilate itself to the Law The wish to establish as law that of the Market. which is commercially expedient is plainly visible in the recent decisions of English courts of justice; a whole group of legal maxims having their origin in the law of the market (of which the rule of caveat emptor is the most significant) are growing at the expense of all others which compete with them; and there is a steady tendency in English legislation to engraft new rules, as from time to time they are developed by traders, upon the commercial law of England.
+Finally, the most recent of Indian disputes is whether native opinion admits of including in the Civil Code of has purchased goods of another shall have them, though the seller had really no title to them and though the owner claim them.
 This is in reality an extreme rule of Market Law, and it is often described in fact as the rule of Market Overt, since it only obtains in England where that description of market exists.